Three Husbands (March 8, 1951)

 Max is a wealthy bachelor who plays poker every week with his lawyer and three good friends.
 Max is also best friends with the wives of his three buddies.
 Max does all of the things with the ladies that their husbands don't want to do.
 He goes to the symphony every Thursday with one wife, teaches one of the wives how to speak French during afternoon meetings.
 The third wife was once his private nurse after he had a heart attack, and Max seems to need her nursing often.
 But they are all good friends, just friends.

 All is well until the day that Max dies and goes to Heaven.
 In Heaven, like every new arrival, he is given one wish, and his wish is to watch his three buddies for the next 24 hours.
 Why?
 Because he left each of them a personal note.
 And each note was exactly the same.
-He informed each of the three buddies that he had been having a torrid love affair with their wives.
+He informed each of his three buddies that he had been having a torrid love affair with their wives.
 Each husband has been given the same note, and each husband will leave the lawyer’s office and confront their wife about the note.

 Three husbands with happy marriages, three wives with happy marriages, and three notes that will test the mettle of their relationships.
 Oh, there is a mother-in-law in one of the marriages, played by the famous actor who was often a nit-wit wife in the 1930’s and 1940’s, Billie Burke.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.